-▼TCS/DSC Indicator Light
+▼TCS/DSC/RSC Indicator Light

-This indicator light stays on for a few seconds when the ignition switch is turned to the ON position.
-If the TCS or DSC is operating, the indicator light flashes.
+This indicator light stays on for a few seconds when the ignition is switched ON.
+If the TCS or DSC/RSC is operating, the indicator light flashes.

-If the light stays on, the TCS, DSC or the brake assist system may have a malfunction and they may not operate correctly.
+If the light stays on, the TCS, DSC/RSC or the brake assist system may have a malfunction and they may not operate correctly.
 Take your vehicle to an Authorized Mazda Dealer.